 As we continue to drive collection and fibre recycling, we are also increasing our focus on polymer recycling in our packaging.
 As part of our recent pledge to the EU Plastics Strategy, we will work with partners to ensure that by 2030, recycling solutions are in place for all components of our beverage cartons.

-Recycling contributes to a circular economy that keeps valuable materials in use; it also helps prevent littering, saves resources, and reduces climate impact.
+Recycling contributes to a low-carbon circular economy that keeps valuable materials in use.
+It also helps prevent littering, saves resources, and reduces climate impact.

 Setting the goal was the right thing to do; it provided a direction that focused our work.
 The target raised the importance of recycling – both within and outside Tetra Pak.
 It helped us align partners along our value chain, and significantly improve recycling awareness and infrastructure along the way.